Merzasphor/MWSE/docs/source/events/exerciseSkill.md

 ## Event Data

 * `progress` (number): The amount of experience that skill is gaining.
 Note that experience is not on a scale of 1 to 100.
 This value is modifiable.
-* `skill` (number): The ID of the skill that is gaining experience.
+* `skill` (integer): The ID of the skill that is gaining experience.
 The IDs used are available in Lua by their indentifier in the [`tes3.skill`](https://mwse.github.io/MWSE/references/skills/) namespace.
 This can be changed to provide experience to a different skill.